d0rbu/anvil-compat/README.md

 Documentation coming soon.

 # Note
-This package is only made to be compatible with mca files from Minecraft versions 1.16+.
-For previous versions, install the [original anvil-parser package](https://pypi.org/project/anvil-parser/).
+This package is meant to be like anvil-new, but backwards compatible with versions that were compatible with the original anvil-parser as well.
-As of right now, it cannot be used alongside the original, only in place of it.